Special Report: Petronas chafes at its role as Malaysia's piggy bank

 Hassan refused to use inexperienced Malaysian companies to develop Malaysia's oil and gas industry, or to pursue costly ventures to develop the country's marginal oil fields, the source close to Hassan said.

-Those two projects are now part of Najib's ambitious $444 billion economic transformation programme launched in September 2010 - just seven months after Hassan's removal.
+Those two projects are now part of Najib's ambitious $444 billion economic transformation program launched in September 2010 - just seven months after Hassan's removal. ($1 = 3.1985 Malaysian ringgit)

 (Additional reporting by Mica Rosenberg in Mexico City and Yantoultra Ngui in Kuala Lumpur.; Editing by Bill Tarrant and Michael Williams)